Causes of Cirrhosis

 Treatment of Underlying Conditions

-Bile Duct Disorders.
 Ursodeoxycholic acid (Actigall, generic), also known as ursodiol or UDCA, is used for treating primary biliary cirrhosis but does not slow the progression.
-Itching is usually controlled with cholesterol drugs such as cholestyramine (Questran, generic) and colestipol (Colestid).
-Antibiotics for infections in the bile ducts and drugs that quiet the immune system (prednisone, azathioprine, cyclosporine, methotrexate) may also be used.
-Several surgical procedures may also be tried to open up the bile ducts.
+Itching is usually controlled with drugs such as cholestyramine (Questran, generic) and colestipol (Colestid).
+Antibiotics for infections in the bile ducts and drugs that affect the immune system (prednisone, azathioprine, cyclosporine, and methotrexate) may also be used.
+Surgery may be needed to open up the bile ducts.

 Treatment of Complications